 HisabiHisabi

-AI-powered invoicing for freelancers and SMEs worldwide — any country, any currency, any tax system.
+AI-powered invoicing for freelancers and SMEs worldwide: any country, any currency, any tax system.
 VAT/GST/sales-tax line items, tax-ID fields, bilingual EN+AR PDFs, and a secure client portal.
-GDPR & UAE PDPL compliant.
+See our privacy notice for GDPR and UAE PDPL handling.
 Built by TechNova Solution FZCO.

 Company